Teamwork-Analytics/obs-rules/README.md

 1. So that the application works the data base needs to be working.

-Find the database schema in:
+Find the database schema in [this link](https://github.com/Teamwork-Analytics/obs-rules/blob/gloriaRules/SchemaOnly.sql)

 # Proxemics functionality